kubos/kubos/docs/contribution-process.md

 Add or update any unit tests that are affected by your changes.
 For instance, if support for i2c slave mode is added for the STM32F4 board, then the kubos-hal-stm32f4/test/i2c.c file's test\_i2c\_slave test case should be updated to test the successful execution of the board in slave mode.

-Commit your changes and push to your remote repository:
+Commit your changes and push to your remote branch (the branch will be created automatically if it doesn't exist):

 	$ git add {files you changed}
 	$ git commit -m "Descriptive message about the changes you made"
-	$ git push {repo name} {local branch name}
+	$ git push origin {local branch name}

 [Commit early, commit often](http://www.databasically.com/2011/03/14/git-commit-early-commit-often/)